-This recipe includes alcoholic liqueur however, the alcohol content per serving is very minimal.
-If you’d prefer a non alcoholic version, see recipes options below.
+This recipe includes alcoholic liqueur; however, the alcohol content per serving is minimal.
+Please look at the recipe options below if you’d prefer a nonalcoholic version.

-In addition, if you don’t have the time to make your own limoncello or no desire to do so, you can purchase at your local wine or ABC store.
+In addition, if you need more time to make your limoncello or want to, you can purchase it at your local wine or alcohol beverage store.